jreisinger/docs/notes/sec/basics.md

 (1) Understand the business of the organization you are trying to protect.

-(2) Think about what you need to protect (data, assets) and who is most likely to cause problems (criminals, hacktivists, script kiddies, inside attackers, state actors).
+(2) Think about what you need to protect (data, assets) and who is most likely to cause problems (see threat-actors.md).

 (3) Understand what is your responsibility - this depends on the cloud model you are using and whether you are a consumer or provider: